Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - WARN -  80%  of  High CPU
 	 - CRITICAL -  90%  of High CPU

+#### Disk partition Monitoring:
+   CPU usage of overall system is being monitored.
+When the usage crosses the threshold, syslog message is being generated.
+Syslog message is generated with following information.

 Disk Parition Usage:
  - Overall partion usage thresholds are dervied as